This section is about setting basic rotations: how to declare a rotation variable, and

 right – people using quaternions thought “calculus is so much easier than

-You may have an irresistible urge to look at the actual numbers in a quaternion.
-Like Vector3’s, they’re a simple struct, with just 4 floats named x, y, z and w.
+If you have an irresistible urge to look at the actual numbers in a quaternion, they’re simple 4-float structs.
+Code to look at them:

-For any rotation, you can make it by spinning the opposite way on y, then angling up and over on x, then spinning an extra 180 degrees on y.
+For any rotation, you can make it by spinning the opposite way on y, then angling up and over on x, then flipping 180 degrees on z.
 As an example (0,0,0) is the same rotation as (180,180,180).